Stalingrad (Grossman novel): Background

 Grossman wrote Stalingrad starting in 1943.
 The book was extensively edited through a number of editions.
-It was intended to be the “War and Peace” of World War II (“The Great Patriotic War” in Soviet parlance.)
-It was published in pieces at first, but was subject to extensive political censorship and pressures.
-While Joseph Stalin ruled, Grossman could not criticize Stalin or the Soviet central commands.
-As Stalin's government shifted, Grossman had to add or subtract pieces.
+Grossman intended his novel to be the "War and Peace" of World War II ("The Great Patriotic War" in Soviet parlance.)
+It was published in parts at first but was subject to extensive political censorship.
+While Joseph Stalin ruled, Grossman could not criticize Stalin or the Soviet central command.
+As Stalin's government shifted, Grossman had to add or subtract elements of the book.
 He added new pieces to more broadly cover the Soviet war experiences, such as mining and food production; he subtracted parts that too strongly lauded Jewish contributions.
 By 1953, Stalin had become paranoid over a Jewish conspiracy; he feared that Jewish doctors were trying to assassinate him.
-Grossman, himself being Jewish, was fortunate to escape arrest and luckily, Stalin suddenly died.
-In the next few years, his book was again edited and republished as "part 1" of Grossman's “War and Peace” for the Great Patriotic War.
+Grossman, being Jewish himself, was fortunate to escape arrest.
+When Stalin died, Grossman's novel was again edited and republished in Russian as "Part 1" of Grossman's "War and Peace" recounting the Great Patriotic War.

-Stalingrad, as translated by Robert and Elizabeth Chandler, tried to include all of Grossman's texts.
-The Chandlers' inclusion rules were based on guessing Grossman's wishes: include any text that Grossman “liked”, even if it was on a topic that was forced on him by outside forces, conversely, don't add anything that would cause a plot conflict or that Grossman himself had deleted.
-The result is a book that can be seen as “designed by committee”.
-There are many plot lines, many of which are left unresolved or unmentioned for the rest of the book.
-This near-1000 page Stalingrad is only the prelude to his more popular second novel Life and Fate, written in 1959, well after Stalin's death, and first published in 1980.
-The second book resolves the majority of the incomplete plot lines from Stalingrad.
+Stalingrad, as translated into English by Robert and Elizabeth Chandler, tried to include to provide a comprehensive version Grossman's texts.
+The Chandlers' editing rules were based on trying to surmise Grossman's wishes seeking to include any text that Grossman "liked", even if it was on a topic that was forced on him by outside forces.
+The Chandlers removed text that they believed would cause a plot conflict, or that Grossman himself had deleted.
+The result is a translation that can be seen as "designed by committee".
+There are many plot lines, many of which are left unresolved or unmentioned for the rest of the novel.
+This near-1000-page Stalingrad is only the prelude to his more popular second novel Life and Fate, written in 1959, well after Stalin's death, and first published in 1980.
+The second novel resolves the majority of the incomplete plot lines from Stalingrad.

-Since this book was written primarily before Stalin's death, it necessarily lauds him.
-It describes the basic ideas for “inevitable” Soviet victory, mostly through friends and relatives of the Shaposhnikov family.